Sharpham House is a majestic 18th Palladian villa overlooking the River Dart. But it wasn't always so.

 It was Sir Robert's love of mathematics and geometry that helped him create this outstanding example of English Palladian architecture.
 His genius is most evident in the House's optically floating, elliptical cantilevered staircase - one of the most dramatic in England.

 The House was the family home of Maurice and Ruth Ash from 1962, until Maurice died in 2003.
-It has been the base for Sharpham's charitable activities since the Estate was established as a charitable trust in 1982.

 Click here to read our entry on the Historic England website